ffarago-amelco/Mobile-SDK-Integration-Guide/Android Integration Guide/Optipush - Testing.md

 ## Test Optipush Using Your Optimove Instance
-Stay tuned for a how-to testing guide.
+The above `startTestMode` must be implemented in your code for testing Optipush using your **Optimove instance**.

-> The above `startTestMode` must be implemented in your code for testing Optipush using your **Optimove instance**
+Stay tuned for a complete how-to testing guide.